 Traditional pastoralism is also practiced here in what has been the home of the Maasai and Iraqw people for centuries.
 Northern Tanzania is a place where members of local communities interact with wildlife on a daily basis.
 For these reasons, this area provides an excellent opportunity to examine some of the challenges and opportunities of conservation in Tanzania, including human-wildlife interaction.Students will be exposed to a rich array of issues related to wildlife management and conservation, and in methods and practices in wildlife field research.
 Summer sessions are presented by SFS faculty and guests who have years of field experience and grounded knowledge of the area.
 Field lectures and field trips will comprise a critical component of this summer program.

 Students learn about wildlife management practices and the complex issues involving sustainable wildlife conservation in the Tarangire-Manyara ecosystem of Tanzania.
 The course combines concepts and principles of ecology, natural resource management, and socioeconomics, all of which are central to effective and sustainable wildlife conservation.
-During the course, students develop field skills to explore the ecology, social organization, and behavior of common African large mammals.
+In this course, students develop field skills to explore the ecology, social organization, and behavior of common African large mammals.

 Central to this first summer session is the understanding and evaluation of protected areas management in the region.
 Students learn methods to examine the complexities of conserving wildlife both inside and outside protected areas amidst a rapidly changing socioeconomic and political environment.
 In addition, they examine constraints to the conservation of wildlife among resource-poor rural populations and identify key aspects of human-wildlife conflicts.